Ho-Ro/Z80_dongle/README.md

 [Z80 / Arduino setup](https://www.heinpragt-software.com/z80-on-arduimo-mega/)
 to run Z80 programs using the Arduino Mega as ROM, RAM, and IO interface.
-I use the same connections for my Z80 dongle as Hein, so his SW (e.g. a Basic interpreter) runs also on this dongle.
+I use the same connections for my Z80 dongle as Hein, so his SW (e.g. a Basic interpreter) runs also on my dongle.

 ## Firmware

 The Mega firmware is taken from Goran, I adapted it to my changed connections and added commands for memory modification and memory dump.
 The Arduino communicates via the USB serial connection to the PC with 115200 bps, you can use either the serial monitor of the Arduino IDE or any serial terminal program.
-I use e.g. minicom on Linux.
+I use e.g. minicom or picocom on Linux, also the Arduino serial monitor can be used.

 Connected through a serial port, you have several commands available (type `?` or `h` at the console):

 ```
-B               - execute Basic interpreter
+  A               - analyse ROM Basic interpreter
-B?              - analyse Basic interpreter
+  B               - execute ROM Basic interpreter
-e0              - set echo off (default)
+  e0              - set echo off
-e1              - set echo on
+  e1              - set echo on (default)
   s               - show simulation variables
   s N VALUE       - set simulation variable number N to a VALUE
   sR              - reset simulation variables to their default values
   r               - restart the simulation
   :INTEL-HEX      - reload RAM buffer with ihex data stream
   .INTEL-HEX      - reload IO buffer with a modified ihex data stream
   m START END     - dump the RAM buffer from START to END
   mx START END    - dump the RAM buffer as ihex from START to END
   mR              - reset the RAM buffer to 00
   ms ADR B B B .. - set RAM buffer at ADR with data byte(s) B
   i START END     - dump the IO buffer from START to END
   ix START END    - dump the IO buffer as modified ihex from START to END
   iR              - reset the IO buffer to 00
   is ADR B B B .. - set IO buffer at ADR with data byte(s) B
   vN              - set verboseMode to N (default = 0)
 ```

 There are several internal simulation variables that you can change in order to run your tests